Category theory

 - Toposes, Triples and Theories

-- Category Theory for Computing Science which is a highly recommended textbook with a cheap cover price, but only sold through a tedious shipping process at extortionate rates by the university of Montreal.
+- Category Theory for Computing Science which is a highly recommended textbook with a cheap cover price, but it’s only sold through a tedious shipping process at extortionate rates by the University of Montreal.
 (Don’t bother looking on Abebooks, it’s about $US130 there too.
 I imagine a thriving bootleg market for this one.)

 David Spivak’s Category Theory for Scientists/the Sciences